 7. Makita XPH10Z Cordless Hammer Driver-Drill

-There’s one thing we really liked about the Makita XPH10Z Cordless Hammer Driver-Drill — the price.
-It’s far more affordable than other cordless hammer drills from Makita, but don’t forget to factor in the cost of a battery because none are included with this drill.
+There’s one thing we really liked about the Makita XPH10Z Cordless Hammer Driver-Drill—the price.
+It’s far more affordable than other cordless hammer drills from Makita, but don’t forget to factor in the battery cost because none are included with this drill.

-That said, this drill is still packed with great features.
-For instance, it’s equipped with dual LED lights to illuminate your workspace and the Makita XPT technology protects the inner motor from water, dust, and debris.
+However, the XPH10Z is still packed with great features.
+For instance, it’s equipped with dual LED lights to illuminate your workspace, and the Makita XPT technology protects the inner motor from water, dust, and debris.

 Despite the decent features, we found this hammer drill lacking.
 Hammer drills are meant for drilling into tough materials like brick and concrete, so you need a lot of power.
-With just 480 in-lb of torque, we wouldn’t say this drill has a lot of power.
-It’s also got a max speed of just 900 RPM, so it’s much slower than other models as well.
+With just 480 in-lbs of torque, we wouldn’t say this drill has much power.
+It also has a max speed of just 900 RPM, so it’s much slower than other models.

 8. Makita XFD12Z Brushless Cordless Driver-Drill